cisagov/ScubaGear/baselines/exo.md

 An SPF policy(s) that designates only these addresses as approved senders SHALL be published.
-- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, fasciliting phishing attacks.
+- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, facilitating phishing attacks.
 SPF mitigates this by providing a mechanism for email recipients to detect emails spoofed in this way.
 SPF is required for federal, executive branch, departments and agencies by BOD 18-01.